 Los Angeles Kings

-The team has been dropping hints over the past year.
-For example, the players opted to wear the black third jerseys throughout their 2010 and 2011 playoff runs.
+The October leak aside, this uniform swap wasn't entirely unforeseen.
+The team has been dropping hints for some time.
+For example, the players wore the black third jerseys for home games throughout their 2010 and 2011 playoff runs.

 New York Islanders

-New alternate jersey Reebok is indicating a brand new third jersey for the Islanders — which will probably ruin everything now that they've finally gotten it right.
+New alternate jersey Reebok has indicated a brand new third jersey for the Islanders — which will probably ruin everything now that they've finally gotten it right.

 Proponents point to two other New York teams who have historically used the orange-and-blue color scheme.
 The NBA's Knicks and MLB's Mets have added black in recent years.
 Perhaps the Isles are just following the beaten path.